Each Spring, this unique opportunity offers you the trip of a lifetime.

 Wondering where the ’22’ comes from?

-It was a visit to the Pavilion children’s home in 2013 which inspired the set up of our foundation.
-At the time, the Pavilion Village was home to 22 children who for various reasons were no longer looked after by their biological parents.
+It was a visit to the Pavilion children’s home in 2013 which inspired the set up of our foundation the following year.
+At the time, the Pavilion Village was home to 22 children.
+They were no longer looked after by their biological parents for various reasons: some had lost them due to HIV, some had been abused and others abandoned.
 Their attitude and determination in the face of adversity continues to inspire us today.
-All fundraising from the trips will go towards the education, shelter, clothing and welfare of the kids we are proud to be supporting.
+All fundraising from the trips goes towards the education, shelter, clothing and welfare of the kids we are proud to be supporting.